Frank and Roberta Furbush Scholar in German Studies

 Edited Volumes and Journal Issues:

-Market Strategies and German Literature in the Long Nineteenth Century, in the series Interdisciplinary German Cultural Studies (Berlin: De Gruyter, forthcoming January 2020), co-edited with Ervin Malakaj, with essays by the editors, Richard B. Apgar, Henning Marmulla, Jonathan M. Hess, Alexander Phillips, David Meola, Jessica Resvick, Jan Behrs, Petra McGillen, Shane D. Peterson, Petra Watzke, and Tobias Boes.
+Market Strategies and German Literature in the Long Nineteenth Century, in the series Interdisciplinary German Cultural Studies (Berlin: De Gruyter, 2020), co-edited with Ervin Malakaj, with essays by the editors, Richard B. Apgar, Henning Marmulla, Jonathan M. Hess, Alexander Phillips, David Meola, Jessica Resvick, Jan Behrs, Petra McGillen, Shane D. Peterson, Petra Watzke, and Tobias Boes.

 The Studied Environment, a special theme issue of The Germanic Review: Literature, Culture, Theory 94, no. 3 (2019), co-edited with Matthew H. Birkhold, with essays by the editors, Anna-Lisa Baumeister, and May Mergenthaler.